davidrhoden/davidrhoden-basic-netlify/timeline/regas-birthday-mar-2-1988.md

 ---

 Katie and I went to Regas for a birthday (as evidenced by the birthday cake on thee table).
 I'm pretty sure it was my birthday, but can't be entirely sure.
+Definitely not sure of the year.

 Regas was kind of a hoot.
-It was supposed to the _the_ fancy place in Downtown Knoxville but mostly it was just old.
+It was supposed to be _the_ fancy place in Downtown Knoxville but mostly it was just old school.
 It was the first and I guess the last time I went to an eating place with a lounge singer.
 I had the prime rib (which was what you were expected to get at Regas) and it was nice but not impressive.